chandanhm1999/ReduxDemos/README.md

 # Redux_Demos!!.
-#### Redux scratch to hero code in this file for react store process!!
+#### Redux scratch to hero code in this file for react store process!!!
 simple store process!!

 * one_action.js   : An action is object with a type property! - 1st we have create this